weigao266/Linear-MoE/README.md

 For major changes, please open an issue first to discuss the proposed changes.

+# Acknowledgement
+This repo is built upon [alibaba/PAI-Megatron-Patch](https://github.com/alibaba/Pai-Megatron-Patch).
+We use the triton-implemented linear attention kernels from [fla-org/flash-linear-attention](https://github.com/fla-org/flash-linear-attention), and CUDA implemented Mamba2 kernel from [state-spaces/mamba](https://github.com/state-spaces/mamba) to accelerate the execution.

 # Citation
 <!-- If you find this repo useful, please consider citing our works: